MSW, Temple University

 BA, Psychology, Messiah University

-Moral Distress, Moral Reasoning & Ethical Decision Making, Neoliberalism & Social Work Education/Practice, Workforce Development
+Moral Distress, Moral Reasoning & Ethical Decision Making, Political and Economic Theory & Social Work Education and Practice, Philosophy of Social Work, Workforce Development, Disability Issues

 Prior to joining the PhD Program at the University of Maryland, Rachel worked for nearly 15 years in various human service positions within state government as well as within non-profit and for-profit agencies.
-Much of her employment experience has been in direct service, specifically in workforce development.
-Rachel’s professional experiences have sensitized her to the workforce development needs of human service professionals, specifically those providing direct care to individuals receiving agency services.
+Much of her employment experience has been in direct service, specifically workforce development.
+Rachel’s professional experiences have sensitized her to the workforce development needs of human service professionals, particularly those providing direct care to individuals receiving agency services.
 Her dissertation research is focused on how moral distress (a construct originating in the nursing literature) is understood and experienced by social workers.
-She has also developed an interest in the relationship between social work practice and political and economic theory.
+Rachel hopes that her dissertation research can be used to develop assessment tools for social work practice and education as well as for strengthening organizational supports for human service professionals and social workers’ understanding of the sociopolitical context of their practice.

-Practice with Individuals; Human Behavior in the Social Environment; Social Policy; Social Work Theory; Social Work Ethics; Qualitative Research Methods
+Social Work Practice with Individuals; Human Behavior and the Social Environment; Social Policy; Social Work Theory; Applied Ethics; Disability Issues; Qualitative Research Methods

 Imboden, R. (2020).
 Exploring the relationship between ethics stress and burnout.
 The Journal of Social Work Values and Ethics, 17(1), 16-24.